KissYourDad/KissYourDad/README.md

+- If you are wondering my age, I am 26 years old.
 - Currently learning Chinese.
 - You can reach me basically on PT, Discord, BattleNet, Patreon.
 (Ask First For My Socials.)
 - Any/All pronouns, I do not care.